ON THIS PAGE

 The Great City...
 The Original Babylon, The Roman Catholic Church, Jerusalem

 Introduction...
 The Chronology of Revelation

 Apart from the symbolism, one of the difficulties in understanding the book of Revelation is that not all the events, nor chapters, are in chronological order (also true of some other books of the Bible).
 For example, chapter 16 describes the Seven Bowls which symbolize the final plagues poured out by God on this planet.
-However, the only event that follows this final outpouring of God's wrath is the return of the Lord Jesus Christ to earth.
+The only event that follows this final outpouring of God's wrath is the return of the Lord Jesus Christ to earth.
 Yet chapter 16 is followed by several more.
 See The Wrath of God

-In the book of Revelation, chapters 17 and 18 that could very well be described as the 'Two Babylons' are not actually part of the chronological sequence, but are a break taken in the sequence of events to describe something very significant that we need to pay close attention to.
+Chapters 17 and 18 that could very well be described as the 'Two Babylons' are not actually part of the chronological sequence, but a break taken in the sequence of events to describe some very significant events that we need to pay very close attention to.

 Chapter 17 deals with the spiritual side of Babylon.... a false religious system, while chapter 18 deals with Babylon as a political and commercial system.
 They are two faces of the same coin... the first apostasy of all kind including the worship of false gods.
 The second founded on values that are antithetical to God.